 PLEASE NOTE: Because of space restrictions, each workshop can have a maximum of 20 participants.
 Below each workshop listing is a registration form to sign up for a spot.
 We will keep a waitlist and there is an option to sign on to the waitlist for a given workshop at the bottom of the page.
-Similar workshops on new topics will be offered in the Fall 2019 semester.
+Similar workshops on new topics will be offered in the Spring 2022 semester.

 All workshops will be held on a Thursday from 3:30-5:00 pm in the Visual Resources Library, Hanes Art Center, Room 214, UNC-Chapel Hill, 115 South Columbia Street, Chapel Hill, NC, 27599.
 Light refreshments will be served at each workshop.

 Workshop I September 15, 2022

 Documenting Artworks: Keeping track photographically or digitally (scanning) of every idea, sketch, mock-up, model, prototype, edition, version, installation, or finished work.
 The workshop will cover basic strategies for photographing artworks, in your studio, in storage, in a gallery or museum, or outdoors; scanning flat originals, photographs, slides, film, postcards, prints, and published images; and a few photoshop steps for squaring up, cropping, and cleaning up your photographs and scans.

 Registration for this workshop will open on August 15 at 8:00 am and will close when filled or on September 14 at 5:00 pm.